2010, USA Krav Tour

 I just heard this phrase from one of our instructors in Virginia, your "go to technique".
-Clearly this means the technique you go to when the "S….hits the fan", when there is no time to mess around with fancy stuff.
+Clearly this means the technique you to go when he "Sh ...hits the fan", when there is no time to mess around with fancy stuff.

 OK, let's think about this for a minute.
-This really fits in with our Krav Maga philosophy.
-I always say, for an arm grab situation I learned 6 releases for my yellow belt test, 8 releases for my orange belt test and so on, and now I use only one technique plus a backup.
+This really fits in with our IKI Krav Maga philosophy.
+I always say, for a wrist grab situation I learned 6 releases for my yellow belt test, 8 releases for my orange belt test and so on, and now I use only one technique plus a backup technique.

 Does this situation make you nervous?
-Do you have time to think of a few different techniques?
+Do you have time to think of a few different techniques or possibilities?

-Now let's get back to our "go to technique".
-Krav Maga is about real life, so shouldn't our Go to Technique be our only technique?
+Now lets' get back to our "go to technique".
+Krav Maga is about real life, so shouldn't our Go to Technique be our only techniques?

-Now the problem I find with most martial arts that I have practiced and most schools I have visited is that the students and the teacher never feel the pain.
-Everyone is nice to each other; no one wants to hurt each other.
-When you don't feel the pain you naturally have the illusion that you have time to try this and that, to move to your left and then pivot to your right or whatever.
-The problem is you don't feel the burning desire to get the heck out of the pain!
+Now the problem I find with most martial arts that I have practiced, and most schools that I have visited is that the students and the teacher never feel the pain.
+Everyone is so nice to each other; on one wants to hurt each other.
+When you don't feel the pain you naturally have the the illusion that you have time to try this and that, to move to your left and then pivot to your right, or whatever.
+The problem is you do not feel the urgency of getting out of this pain immediately.

 When I train I say, "Don't be nice to me".
-Recently Fred from Holland was here and I asked him to choke me.
+Recently Fred from Holland was here and I asked him choke me.
 Boy did he choke me, and it hurt!
 But as soon as I felt the sharp pain, the lack of ability to breath, I immediately went into my "Go to Technique".
-I had no time to even think of anything else.
+I had not tie to even think of anything else.
 All I wanted was to stop the pain and breathe again!

-This is reality training, in most cases our only technique is our 'go to technique', so lets really work on that one.
-Lets make it work in the worst case situation, when you feel the pain, when you are in real danger.
+This is reality training, in most cases our only technique is our 'Go to Technique', so let's really work on that one.
+Let's make it work in the worst case scenario, when you can feel the pain, when you are in real danger.
 Now get back to training, break over.